zahraAkbari8/Computational-Physics-2023Winter/README.md

-I have gathered my answers to the course Computational Physics in this repo.# Computational-Physics-2023Winter
+I have gathered my answers to the course Computational Physics in this repo.
+Each folder is related to a specific topic containing the code, the relating reports and the resulting graphs and visualizations.
+Some folders may also contain animations.